 Tell the media

-Invite them to your event or arrange a photo call with some of the people involved in your project, and ask if your event can be listed on their ‘What’s On’ page of the newspaper/magazine.
+You can invite them to your event or arrange a photo call with some of the people involved in your project, and ask if your event can be listed on their ‘What’s On’ page of the newspaper/magazine.
 You can find an easy guide on writing a photo call here.

 Remember: Get consent for photos